risawitama/verbose-potato/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why did the feline fail the lie detector test?
+Because he be lion.